def-codes/the-better-thing/src/meld-demo/hashtags.md

 “Assertions” beg for a challenge, and “propositions” are dubious beasts.

-"Facts" approaches the presumption of authority, although I think it's fair to say that "facts" are officially undecidable by default.
+"Facts" approaches the presumption of authority, although I think it's fair to say that "facts" are now officially undecidable by default.

-Isn't that what our scare quotes mean?

 Anyway, I tend to use the word "claims" for this class of things.
+It's almost a short as “facts” and conveys the propositional nature without scare quotes.

 ## Values